 Note: In this example, we’re using a custom post type.
-For more details on how to add and use a custom post type on your WordPress site, check out WPBeginner’s tutorial on how to create a custom post type.
+For more details, be sure to check out WPBeginner’s tutorial on creating custom post types.

-When a user views the form, the titles of all published Products posts will be listed as options in this dropdown field.
+Now, when a user views the form, the titles of all published Products posts will be listed as options in this Dropdown field.

 That’s it!
 You can now create a form with dynamic fields auto-populated with the titles of existing posts, pages, or taxonomies within your website.